Hotmoka/hotmoka/README.md

 As shown in Figure 35, a Tendermint Hotmoka node communicates to the external world through ports 26656 for gossip and 8001 (or 80 or any other port) for clients.
 Hence those ports must be connected to the Docker image.
 We do that with the `-p` switch.
-Specifically, port 8001 of the real machine is bound to port 8001 of the Docker image and port 26656 of the real machine is bound to port 26656 of the Docker image.
+Specifically, in our example, port 8001 of the real machine is bound to port 8001 of the Docker image and port 26656 of the real machine is bound to port 26656 of the Docker image.
 If we prefer to use port 80 for clients, we should use `-p 80:8001` instead of `-p 8001:8001`.